Doseq/ChatCommands/README.md

 Chat commands is a server side mod that allow players to use chat commands

-# Requirements For Development

-- Harmony for .NET Framework 4.7.2

-`0Harmony.dll is located in release file, If you are not going to make development you can ignore this requirement.`

 ## Installation

 - Download the latest release (It's located on right panel)
-- Place downloaded DLLs in Mount & Blade II Dedicated Server\bin\Win64_Shipping_Server
 - Add the following xml node to your `[Dedicated Server Files]/Modules/Multiplayer/SubModule.xml` file, between the  `<SubModules> </SubModules>` tags.
 ```xml
 <SubModule>